colinta/SublimeMoveText/README.md

 MoveText plugin for Sublime Text 2
 ==================================

-Select text and drag it around, or setup a text "tunnel" to move code from one location to another.
+Select text and move it around using the keyboard, or setup a text "tunnel" to move code from one location to another.

 Installation